jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session06.md

 This journal entry is due before the beginning of next class (and I'll use github commit timestamps to tell whether you submitted in time!).
 You will get a 100% if you use valid markdown to answer all 3 of these questions, a 90% if you answer two, an 80% if you answer one, a 70% if you post any valid Markdown, a 60% if you post anything, and a 0 otherwise.

+#### If you are in my 1A Class
+We didn't get to the full journal setup in this class.
+That's okay- everyone should have a README.md file, so I expect you to write your journal entry there.
+We'll finish setting up our journals later.

+Remember that we'll have the HTML pre-test on Wednesday, so I expect that the journal entry will be completed by the beginning of class on Friday!

 ## Homework

 ### Send me an Email